azharajmeri/world-needs-more-food-trucks/README.md

 # 🚀 RAKT's "Out-of-the-Box" Engineering Challenge 🌟

-Welcome to RAKT's unique and exciting way of discovering new talent.
-At RAKT, we believe in fun, creativity, and thinking outside the box.
-This challenge is your playground to showcase your skills in a way that's both enjoyable and insightful.

-## 🎉 Why We Do This Differently

-- **Enjoy the Process**: We want you to have fun with this challenge.
-Think of it as a mini-hackathon where your creativity and innovation can shine.
-- **Reflect Real-World Scenarios**: Just like our work at RAKT, this challenge mirrors real-world scenarios but with a twist of fun and creativity.
-- **No Pressure**: Say goodbye to the traditional, high-pressure coding interviews.
-We're more interested in how you think and create, not just how you code under stress.

 ## 🌐 The Problem : World Needs More Food Trucks!

 Our team in San Francisco are on a quest to discover the hidden gems of street food, particularly food trucks!
 Your challenge is to to make it possible for us to find a food truck no matter where our work takes us in the city.